What is the Child Tax Credit?

 The Child Tax Credit (CTC) is a federal nonrefundable tax credit available to taxpayers who have children and meet certain requirements.
 To be eligible, your child must be under 17 years old, have a valid Social Security Number, and be listed as a dependent on your tax return.
 The credit can reduce your tax amount on a dollar-for-dollar basis, which could eliminate your tax bill altogether.

-For the year 2023 (when you file your taxes in 2024), the CTC is worth $2,000 for each qualifying child if your modified adjusted gross income is $400,000 or below (married filing jointly) or $200,000 or below (all other filers).
-If you qualify, you can receive a refundable portion, known as the additional child tax credit, which is worth up to $1,600 per child.
+For the year 2025 (when you file your taxes for 2024), the CTC is worth $2,000 for each qualifying child if your modified adjusted gross income is $400,000 or below (married filing jointly) or $200,000 or below (all other filers).
+If you qualify, you can receive a refundable portion, known as the additional child tax credit, which is worth up to $1,700 per child.
 Some families can also receive monthly payments instead of waiting until tax time.

 What is the Additional Child Tax Credit?